wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.8 : 03-Jan-2024 by wavemotion-dave
+  * Optmization of CPU core for a 3% speedup across the board.
+  * New Star Raiders keypad overlay integrated into the emulator.
+  * Minor tweaks, fixes and cleanup as time permitted.

 V3.7a : 17-June-2023 by wavemotion-dave
   * Improved CRC32 of ATR files so that disks that write new content (high scores, save states, etc.) will still bring back settings properly.